-When food is thrown against the grind ring, it’s broken up into very small pieces.
+When food is thrown against the grind ring, it’s broken up into tiny pieces.
 These drain out through the small hole in the middle of the spinning plate.

-Having trouble with your garbage disposal?
+Are you having trouble with your garbage disposal?
+Want more information about how garbage disposals work?
 Contact the experts at Agentis.
 We’re ready to help.